 NURS – Most Clinicals do not require the purchase of new materials

 More Ideas and Resources

 PLU commits to insuring all Undocumented and Black Identified Students course materials are available through the Lute Library & Course Reserves.
 This includes textbooks, course materials like lab coats and art supplies, and online access codes.
 Learn more and make a request HERE for Undocumented Students and HERE for Black Identified Students.

 Reduce - Reuse - Recycle

-At the end of each semester, the Lute Locker buys back textbooks that have been purchased through them.
-Check their website for buy back dates and location.
+At the end of each semester, PLU’s online bookstore buys back textbooks that have been purchased through them.
+This service is available through the Lute Locker online bookstore site.

 Most rental textbooks will need to be returned by a certain date.
 If the retailer provided you with a shipping label from USPS, UPS, or Fed Ex, you may take any textbooks to the Customer Service Center, located on lower campus, near Morken.